rfigueroa/docs/content/reference/yaml/steps.md

 ---
 steps:
     # Extra configuration variables specific to a plugin.
 All tags within the
-    # parameters tag are injected environment variables into the container
+    # parameters tag are injected environment variables into the
+    # container as PARAMETER_<TAG_NAME>.
-    # as PARAMETER_<TAG_NAME>.
-Below is illustrating a plugin that needs to fields:
+    # As shown below this step will execute a plugin that needs two fields:
     # PARAMETERS_REGISTRY=index.docker.io
     # PARAMETERS_REPO=octocat/hello-world,go-vela/docs
   - parameters: